 The North Reno Creek area was extensively explored from the late 1960s through 1991 by the Union Pacific Railroad and its subsidiaries, RME and Union Pacific Resources.
-Energy Fuels Nuclear (later IUC) and Power Resources acquired the properties and drilled an additional 300 to 400 holes in the 1990s and early 2000s period.
+Energy Fuels Nuclear (later IUC) and Power Resources acquired the properties and drilled an additional 300 to 400 holes in the 1990s and early 2000s period on the North Reno Creek unit as well as the acquired Uranerz property.

 Additionally, ANC and the TVA explored Southwest Reno Creek during approximately the same period that RME was active in the area.
 ANC and TVA drilled approximately 695 holes in the general area on properties adjacent to RME's holdings.
-All of the historical drilling and testing were conducted in accordance with the standard and accepted practices at the time.
+All the historical drilling and testing were conducted in accordance with the standard and accepted practices at the time.